-Over the last two years, Dr. Bell has worked with Shaun Phillips in the development and implementation with the project Seeds of Hope: Creating Change by Building Connection and Capacity in Community in the First Nations community of Long Lake #58 in Ontario.
-This community wide attachment based project focused on creating change through re-connecting parents, teachers and community with the attachment instincts that were lost through colonization and residential schooling.
-In addition, Dr. Bell has been consulting with an Aboriginal community in Australia, to bring an attachment perspective to their healing initiatives.
+Since 2013, Dr. Bell has worked with Shaun Phillips in the development and implementation with the project Seeds of Hope: Creating Change by Building Connection and Capacity in Community in the First Nations community of Long Lake #58 in Ontario.
+This community wide attachment based project focuses on creating change through re-connecting parents, teachers and community with the attachment instincts that were lost through colonization and residential schooling.
+In addition, Dr. Bell has consulted with other Indigenous communities as far as Australia, to bring an attachment perspective to their healing initiatives.